 Where video footage is not available, and the Defendant disputes liability, then it may be necessary to appoint a road traffic reconstruction expert to examine the accident scene.
 It is important to keep your damaged bike and clothing so they can be examined and used to support your story.

 Can I make a claim if I hit a pedestrian?

-If the pedestrian negligently caused the incident, for example, by stepping out into the road without looking, then in theory you can make a claim against them.
+If the pedestrian negligently caused the incident, for example, by stepping out into the road without looking, then, in theory, you can make a claim against them.
 The law treats claims against pedestrians in exactly the same way as it treats claims against drivers.

-The problems lies in the fact that few, if any, pedestrians will carry insurance to protect them against the possibility of being sued.
+The problems lie in the fact that few, if any, pedestrians will carry insurance to protect them against the possibility of being sued.
 Even if you win your claim, the pedestrian may not be in a financial position to pay your damages.
 Unfortunately, there is nothing that you can do about that.

 What if a negligent driver was not insured?

 Many cyclists assume if you are involved in an accident with an uninsured driver, or if the motorist flees the scene without leaving their details, that you cannot make a claim.
 This is not the case.
 The Motor Insurers’ Bureau (MIB) compensates the victims of uninsured or untraced drivers, as long as it can be shown the driver was at fault.

 Accidents must be reported to the police as soon as reasonably possible (and preferably within five days) otherwise MIB can refuse to deal with your claim.
 If we discover that the driver is not insured, we will let you know immediately and, with your permission, redirect your claim to the MIB.

 Will I need a medical examination to make an injury claim?